TOICA: Interoperation

 As of March 23, 2013, TOICA began interoperability with nine other major IC cards, allowing it to be used country-wide as part of Japan's Nationwide Mutual Usage Service.
 As such, it may be used interchangeably with manaca, Suica (including Mobile Suica), PASMO, ICOCA, SUGOCA, and other cards.

 Prior to the beginning of nationwide interoperability, TOICA became interoperable with Suica and ICOCA in March 2008 and with SUGOCA in March 2011.

 Smart card systems in Shizuoka Prefecture, namely LuLuCa (Shizuoka Railway) and NicePass (Enshu Railway), are yet to be integrated.

+Mobile devices

+A version for mobile phones, built atop JR West's Mobile ICOCA service and using Mobile FeliCa and Osaifu-Keitai functionality, was launched simultaneously for both Android and IOS devices on March 17, 2026.
+Cards are issued using the Mobile ICOCA mobile app and branded as ICOCA (TOICA model).